A Tribute for the Negro: Historiography

-Historian Herman E. Thomas has emphasised the importance of the book, both in the study of the reception of James Pennington, but as a text providing positive examples of African American life.
+George Shepperson has argued that the book is potentially the single most important ideological influence on African political thought while historian Herman E. Thomas has emphasised its importance, both in the study of the reception of James Pennington, but as a text providing positive examples of African American life.
 Nevertheless, historian Jasmine Cobb has described how the poor depiction of African American people in works such as A Tribute for the Negro perpetuated misconceptions of them to audiences, despite the positive intentions of the authors.
 Meanwhile, critic and historian, Henry Louis Gates Jr. classified the depictions as a series of racist caricatures that Douglass spoke out on.
 Julia Sun-Joo Lee has discussed how criticism of the portrait in Britain came from Charles Dickens, although it is unclear whether his objections were the same as Douglass' or were based more on an exoticisation of Douglass, and other black abolitionists, that was popular at the time.

 The book has also been analysed as part of a study that used machine learning to examine 'culture word' vocabulary in Civil War-era texts.
-The results demonstrated the A Tribute for a Negro had the highest volume of this kind of vocabulary, demonstrating that the author was purposefully using vocabulary that white readers would respect.
+The results demonstrated the A Tribute for a Negro had the highest volume of this kind of vocabulary, demonstrating that the author was purposely using vocabulary that white readers would respect.